-◆ Digital Solutions (ATAR General) ◆ Certificate III in Information Digital Media and Technology ICT30118
+The course is a foundation for Year 11 and 12 subject options: Digital Solutions (ATAR General) Certificate III in Information Technology ICT30120

 Drama

 Year 10 Drama provides an energetic and enjoyable foundation in confident live communication.
 Students develop stage and onscreen presence and learn to shape and present ideas creatively to communicate to an audience.